 Museum in Melaka, Malaysia!

 3. Sa'ad ibn Abi Waqqas (RA)

 The maternal uncle of the Prophet Muhammad ﷺ, Sa'ad was one of the first reverts to Islam and a hero of different wars and raids.
 He led his army in one of the greatest battles in Islamic history, but was always humble in his leadership.
 He was known for the purity of his soul, the honesty of his faith, and the depth of his sincerity.

 It is reported that he was sent to China in 29 AH by the Caliph Uthman RA, eighteen years after the death of the Prophet ﷺ.
 On this expedition, he invited the Chinese Emperor Tung (Yung-Wei) to embrace Islam.
-According to historians, the beautiful Huaisheng Mosque in Guangzhou is the first mosque in China built by Sa’ad Ibn Abi Waqqas (RA).
+According to certain historical text, the beautiful Huaisheng Mosque in Guangzhou (believed to be the oldest mosque in China) was originally built by Sa'ad Ibn Abi Waqqas (RA).
 He passed away on this trip and was buried in Guangzhou.